gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 We squared off, Teshwe with his back to our teacher, me with my heart in my throat.  "*Nais*!"
 Ishad called sharply.
 Up came the staffs, mine last.
-"*Ehhhh...  teh*!"
+"*Ehhhh…  teh*!"

 Teshwe snapped his staff sideways.
 Mine flew from my hands to clatter on the courtyard bricks.
 "Pick it up," Ishad said sternly.
 "And don't drop it again.
 Remember, empty hands---"

 "Full grave!" the other boys said in unison.
 I picked up my staff, my cheeks burning, and raised it again.  *Crack!
-Clatter...* Teshwe bared his teeth.
+Clatter…* Teshwe bared his teeth.
 Ishad glared at me.
 I picked up my staff and raised it again, holding it with all my strength.

 This time Teshwe put his weight behind his blow.  *Crack!
-Clatter...* "Oy!"
+Clatter…* "Oy!"
 My staff bounced end-over-end and struck Vurt's leg.
 I blurted a quaking apology, afraid that the two of them would now beat me together and even more afraid that I would start crying.